Here are 21 Italian foods and drinks to bring home with you after a holiday in Italy.

-Above all, if you are visiting Italy’s mountainous towns like Asiago on the Asiago Plateau in Veneto or Levico Terme in Trentino, you will see shops on the high street there selling dry porcini in a huge variety of packaging.
+If you are visiting Italy’s mountainous towns like Asiago on the Asiago Plateau in Veneto or Levico Terme in Trentino, you will see shops on the high street there selling dry porcini in a huge variety of packaging.

 8. Herbs and Seasonings – Erbe Aromatiche e Condimenti

-From traditional for Italy herbs like basil and sage to blends for traditional Italian dishes like Arrabiata and Amatriciana, herbs and seasonings will catch your eye all over Italy with their colours and beautiful packaging in thin long bags and small glass jars.
+From traditional for Italy herbs like basil and sage to blends for authentic Italian dishes like Arrabiata and Amatriciana, herbs and seasonings will catch your eye all over Italy with their colours and beautiful packaging in thin long bags and small glass jars.